A curated agenda to future-proof your tech strategy

 Dr Adrian Ford Head of Group Information Systems and Security Sumitomo Corporation Europe

-Open source ecosystems now extend beyond AI models to include automation frameworks, orchestration tools, robotics platforms, and edge technologies.
-This session examines how technology leaders can harness open source safely while maintaining quality, resilience, and compliance.
-It offers practical approaches to adopting open innovation without increasing operational risk.
+AI openness extends beyond AI models to include agents, automation frameworks, orchestration tools, robotics platforms and edge technologies.
+This session examines what this means and how technology leaders can harness open source while maintaining quality, resilience and compliance.

 Speaker